-We estimated the expected number of all-cause deaths for each week between February 24 2020, the day of the first confirmed SARS-CoV-2 case in Switzerland, and April 03 2022, by age, sex and canton of residence using the historical data (2010 to 2019), expanding a previously proposed model [13].
+We estimated the expected number of all-cause deaths for each week between February 24, 2020, the day of the first confirmed COVID-19 case in Switzerland, and April 3, 2022 by age, sex and canton of residence using the historical data (2010 to 2019) and expanding a previously proposed model [28].
 We used Bayesian spatio-temporal models accounting for population trends and including covariates related to temperature and national holidays.
 To account for uncertainty in population estimates, we applied the model multiple times over the samples of the posterior distributions of the population predictions.
-Since the effect of temperature on all-cause mortality is expected to be U-shaped, we used a random walk of order 2 to allow for a flexible fit.
-We accounted for seasonality using a random walk of order 1 at the weekly level and for exceptional events using week-level independent random effects.
-We accounted for long-term trends with a linear slope at the yearly level and for spatial autocorrelation using conditional autoregressive priors.
-We modeled spatial autocorrelation using an extension of the BYM model, allowing for a mixing parameter measuring the proportion of the marginal variance explained by the spatial autocorrelation term [15].
-The model has been internally validated and found to be unbiased, having a high predictive accuracy in the older groups [13].
-We used the model to obtain posterior distributions of the expected number of all-cause deaths by age group, sex and canton each week between February 24, 2020, and April 03 2022.
-Online Supplement Section 1.2 provides further details.
+Since the effect of temperature on all-cause mortality is expected to be U-shaped [37], we used a random walk of order 2 to allow for a flexible fit.
+We accounted for seasonality using a random walk of order 1 at the weekly level, and for exceptional events using week-level independent random effects.
+We accounted for long-term trends with a linear slope at the yearly level, and for spatial autocorrelation using conditional autoregressive priors.
+In particular, we modeled spatial autocorrelation using an extension of the Besag-York-Mollié model, allowing for a mixing parameter measuring the proportion of the marginal variance explained by the spatial autocorrelation term [38] [39].
+The model has been internally validated and found to be unbiased, having a high predictive accuracy in age groups above 40.
+We used the fitted model to obtain posterior distributions of the expected number of all-cause deaths by age group, sex and canton in each week between February 24, 2020 and April 3, 2022.
+Estimates of excess mortality (with uncertainty) were then obtained by substracting the expected (across the posterior samples) from the observed all-cause deaths in each stratum.
+Online Supplement Section 1.2 provides further details and the results of the internal cross validation.

 Decomposition model

-We developed a method to decompose the observed all-cause deaths into 1) the number expected given historical trends and 2) the number attributed to the COVID-19 pandemic.
+We first studied the alignment between excess mortality and laboratory-confirmed COVID-19-related deaths using Pearson’s correlation coefficient (applied across the posterior samples of excess mortality to propagate uncertainty).
+We then developed a method to decompose the number of all-cause deaths observed in the pandemic period based on 1) the number of laboratory-confirmed COVID-19-related deaths and 2) the number of expected deaths given historical trends.
+We included multiplicative parameters to measure the respective contributions of these two quantities.
 We used a Poisson regression model with an identity link and no intercept term of the form:

 Ot∼Poissonβ1Lt+β2Et+ut,

-where Ot is the observed number of all-cause deaths on week t, Lt is the number of laboratory-confirmed SARS-CoV-2-related deaths, Et is the expected number of all-cause deaths given historical trends, and ut is a normally-distributed overdispersion term centered at zero.
+where Ot is the observed number of all-cause deaths on week t, Lt is the number of laboratory-confirmed COVID-19-related deaths, Et is the expected number of all-cause deaths given historical trends, and ut is a normally-distributed overdispersion term centered at zero.